(a) The public values of wetlands must be determined based upon the functions of wetlands for:

 (d) Public value criteria established or approved by the board under this section do not apply in areas subject to local comprehensive wetland protection and management plans established under section 103G.2243.

-(e) The Board of Water and Soil Resources, in consultation with the commissioners of natural resources and agriculture and local government units, may identify regions of the state where preservation, enhancement, restoration, and establishment of wetlands would have high public value.
-The board, in consultation with the commissioners, may identify high priority wetland regions using available information relating to the factors listed in paragraph (a).
-The board shall notify local units of government with water planning authority of these high priority regions.
+(e) The Board of Water and Soil Resources, in consultation with the commissioners of natural resources and agriculture and local government units, must identify areas of the state where preservation, enhancement, restoration, and establishment of wetlands would have high public value.
+The board, in consultation with the commissioners, must identify high priority areas for wetland replacement using available information relating to the factors listed in paragraph (a), the historic loss and abundance of wetlands, current applicable state and local government water management and natural resource plans, and studies using a watershed approach to identify current and future watershed needs.
+The board shall notify local units of government with water planning authority of these high priority areas.
+Designation of high priority areas is exempt from the rulemaking requirements of chapter 14, and section 14.386 does not apply.
+Designation of high priority areas is not effective until 30 days after publication in the State Register.

 Official Publication of the State of Minnesota